-The HCWM plan must include information relating to: facility information relating to workload, contact details of person in charge such as the health care waste officer, categories of health care waste generated, classification of waste streams, description of waste management systems (generation, segregation, containment, transportation, treatment, and disposal), contracting systems for transportation and end point disposal, and details of an on-going training programme including IPC and Occupational Health.
+The HCWM plan must include information relating to: facility information relating to workload, contact details of person in charge such as the healthcare waste officer, categories of healthcare waste generated, classification of waste streams, description of waste management systems (generation, segregation, containment, transportation, treatment, and disposal), contracting systems for transportation and end point disposal, and details of an on-going training programme including IPC and Occupational Health.
+HCWM must form part of performance management development system of managers at various levels up to the CEO, therefore the HCWM plan should outline reporting structures.